 Add New Custom Fonts to Google Docs Documents

-Once you have a Google account, visit Google Docs and click Blank to open the word processor as in the snapshot directly below.
+Once you have a Google account, visit Google Docs and click Blank to open the word processor as shown in the snapshot directly below.

-Click the Show button to open a drop-down menu of categories.
-Then you can search for fonts in more specific categories.
-Select a font to add to the document, and press the OK button.
+Select any font you like to add to the document and press the OK button.
 Enter some text in the document and format the font to preview it in the word processor.

 Add Fonts to Windows from the Google Fonts Website

-Using the Google Fonts repository in Google Docs is simple – you just use the fonts as outlined above.
-However, you may prefer a desktop word processor such as Microsoft Word, and in that case you’ll need to download the fonts you want to use to your local machine.
+Fortunately, using the Google Fonts repository in Google Docs is simple.
+You just use the fonts as outlined above.
+However, if you want a little more control over customizing the document as a whole, then you may prefer a desktop word processor such as Microsoft Word.
+In that case, you’ll need to download the fonts you want to use to your local machine.

 Now you can browse through an expansive directory of fonts by clicking Directory at the top of the Google Fonts website.
 To find some of the fonts you entered in the Docs word processor, click the Show search and filters button at the top right of the page.
-That will open the search sidebar in the shot directly below.
+That will open the search sidebar as shown in the shot directly below.

-- Next, you can click a minimized Families Selected window at the bottom of the page to open your selection of fonts as shown directly below.
-Click the Download this selection button to save the selected fonts to your hard drive.
+- Next, you can click the minimized Families Selected window at the bottom of the page to open your selection of fonts, as shown in the screenshot directly below.

-Extract the compressed ZIP folder by pressing the Extract all button, which will open the window shown directly below.
-Click the Browse button to select a folder to extract the ZIP to, and then press the Extract button.
+Extract the compressed ZIP folder by pressing the Extract all button.
+Doing this will open the window shown directly below.
+Click the Browse button to select a folder to extract the ZIP to and press the Extract button.

-Open the extracted font folder.
-Then right-click one of the Google font files and select the Install option on the context menu.
+Open the extracted font folder, then right-click one of the Google font files and select the Install option on the context menu.
 To select multiple fonts, hold and press the Ctrl button.

 Add Google Fonts to Windows With SkyFonts

 You can also add the Google fonts to Windows with extra third-party software.
-SkyFonts is free font management software that you can use to install and maintain your fonts.
-Using SkyFonts is recommended because if a font family changes, SkyFonts will automatically keep you up to date with the new or corrected fonts.
+SkyFonts is a free font management software that you can use to install and maintain your fonts.
+Using SkyFonts is recommended because, if a font family changes, SkyFonts will automatically keep you up to date with the new or corrected fonts.

 The Google Fonts directory is a great collection of web fonts which anyone can use for their own purposes.
-Now you can include those fonts in your documents – even add them to your images – using Windows word processors and image editors.
+Now, you can include those fonts in your documents, and even add them to your images, using Windows word processors and image editors.